argoproj/argo-workflows/docs/CONTRIBUTING.md

 ### Contributor Workshop

-We have a [90m video on You Tube](https://youtu.be/zZv0lNCDG9w) show you have to get hands-on contributing.
+We have a [90m video on YouTube](https://youtu.be/zZv0lNCDG9w) show you have to get hands-on contributing.